-Tutorials and seminars provide you with the opportunity to discuss particular legal themes or topics, to consolidate and get feedback on your individual learning and to develop skills in oral presentation.
-Communication skills are developed in tutorials, where pre-allocated tasks can include individual contributions to group study, for example by summarising a particular judgment or article for the group.
+In tutorials and seminars you will have the opportunity to discuss particular themes or topics, to consolidate and get feedback on your individual learning and to develop skills in oral presentation.
+Communication skills are developed in tutorials, where you will make individual contributions to group study, for example by summarising a particular judgment or article for the group.

 Cardiff Law School Pro Bono Unit – Law in the Real World

 We are committed to extending extracurricular opportunities to our students, helping to enhance their CVs in a competitive graduate job market.
 We work in partnership with lawyers, charities and voluntary organisations to give students the opportunity to practise and extend their skills.

 Pro Bono is the term that lawyers use for free legal advice.
 We run several Pro Bono schemes and provide advice to members of the community on different legal issues.

-Cardiff Law School Innocence Project works with long-term prisoners maintaining their innocence of serious crimes such as murder, serious assault and sexual offences.
+Our Innocence Project works with long-term prisoners maintaining their innocence of serious crimes such as murder, serious assault and sexual offences.
 The aim is to prevent miscarriages of justice in which an individual could have been wrongfully convicted.

 Students work under the supervision of qualified barristers, investigating the cases and submitting them to the Criminal Cases Review Commission.

 NHS Continuing Healthcare Scheme

 Under this scheme, we address the issue of NHS Continuing Health Care funding.
-This is an increasing problem nationwide which affects a vulnerable section of the community, predominantly those suffering from Alzheimer's Disease and other forms of dementia.
+This is an increasing problem nationwide which affects a vulnerable section of the community, predominantly those suffering from Alzheimer's disease and other forms of dementia.
 Such individuals may find themselves in nursing homes, paying their fees privately, where arguably they are entitled to have the cost of their care met in full by the NHS.